 This logo also has rotational symmetry about a point.
 Each turn of 120⁰ (one third of one full rotation) maps the logo onto itself.
 Since the logo maps onto itself three times in a full turn of 360⁰, the figure has rotational symmetry of order three.

 The mathematics of symmetry is found in decorative design, like kowhaiwhai in wharenui, and wallpaper patterns, and motifs such as logos.
-Human beings are naturally appreciative of symmetry, possibly it is prevalent in the natural world.
+Human beings are naturally appreciative of symmetry, possibly because it is prevalent in the natural world.
 Creatures are approximately symmetrical and reflections in water are a common example of mirror symmetry.

-The learning opportunities in this unit can be differentiated by providing or removing support to students, by varying the task requirements.
+The learning opportunities in this unit can be differentiated by providing or removing support to students, and by varying the task requirements.
 Ways to support students include:

 - ensuring that students have access to physical manipulatives that enable them to act out folds/reflections and turns of shapes

-- helping students to represent reflections and rotations diagrammatically to ease memory load and support thinking, e.g. drawing lines of symmetry on a paper copy of a shape.
+- helping students to represent reflections and rotations diagrammatically to ease memory load and support thinking, e.g. drawing lines of symmetry on a paper copy of a shape

 Tasks can be varied in many ways including:

-- beginning with simple shapes with limited symmetry progressing to more complex shapes.
+- beginning with simple shapes with limited symmetry and progressing to more complex shapes.
 In general, reflection symmetry is easier to see than rotational symmetry

 - reducing the demands for a product, e.g. diagrams with less reliance on writing sentences